playframework/playframework/documentation/manual/gettingStarted/IDE.md

 $ sbt
 ```

-Enter 'gen-ensime' at the play console.
+Enter 'gen-ensime' at the [sbt shell](http://www.scala-sbt.org/0.13/docs/Howto-Interactive-Mode.html).
 The plugin should generate a .ensime file in the root of your Play project.

 ```bash
 [MYPROJECT] $ gen-ensime